 Several amendments have been proposed by the Board of Directors, NABE Bylaws Committee, and /or NABE Elections Committee to achieve the following:

-The amendments will be voted on at the Midyear Meeting in Chicago, IL, at the Membership Business Meeting, on February 6, 2014.
-By distribution of NABE News to all members, notice is given of this upcoming vote.
+See more on the amendments in President David Blaner’s column in this issue of NABE News.
+Voting will take place at the Midyear Meeting in Chicago, IL, at the Membership Business Meeting, on February 6, 2014.
+Announcement of these proposals and the scheduled vote were made previously on December 20, 2013, via distribution of NABE News to the NABE member listserv, meeting the notification requirements of the bylaws.
 See the proposed changes to the bylaws in redline.

 Monroe County (NY) Bar Association Executive Director Mary Lowenguth was honored on January 16, 2014, as a finalist for the Athena Award presented by the Women’s Council of the Rochester Business Alliance.
 Mary was selected as one of 13 finalists based on her significant professional achievements, community service and leadership in the advancement of other professional women.
 Congratulations to Mary for receiving this recognition.